zhehaowang/zhehao.me/book-notes/science-of-cooking/readme.md

 * Venison
   * Fat low, protein high
   * As deer are ranging animals, deer meat contains more muscle and connective tissue than fat.
 Braise or stew small, lean cuts to conserve moisture, or roast large cuts, which will have a lot of connective tissue.

+Choosing your red meat
+* Fat enhances flavor.
+A yellow hue simply suggests the animal was grass-fed.
+* The surface should be smooth and not appear sticky or slimy, which could suggest bacteria have proliferated on the surface.
+* Meat should have a mild but not unpleasant smell.
+* For tender cuts, choose one with a fine grain and little connective tissue.
+For tough cuts, the grain will be thicker, indicating the muscle was well-used.
+* For stewing, look for cuts with fat and connective tissue.
+* Marbling is a good sign that meat is full of flavor.

+Color of the meat alone is not a reliable indicator of its quality.
+* The natural color of meat comes from a red oxygen-carrying pigment, myoglobin, stored in the muscle tissue.
+* The higher the levels of myoglobin, the darker and redder the meat, while lower levels of myoglobin result in paler meat.
+* Red meat contains myoglobin more than white and older animals have higher levels, giving their meat a darker hue.
+* The same animal may have varying levels of myoglobin in different muscles.
+  * Dark "slow-twitch" muscles, like those in a leg, are for endurance and need a steady oxygen supply, so have more myoglobin.
+Whiter "fast-twitch" muscles, for short bursts of energy, need less oxygen, such as chicken breast muscles, designed for flapping wings.
+  * Proportions of light and dark meat affect flavor and texture.
+Darker, well-exercised muscles tend to have more protein, fat droplets, iron, and flavor-generating enzymes. (generally higher levels intensifying flavor and lower levels creating a blander-tasting meat.
+Light meat needs extra flavoring.)
+* Vacuum-packed meat deprived of oxygen has a natural purple tinge.
+* Once in contact with air, myoglobin changes color, turning meat bright red.
+(If it stays purple, this suggests that the animal may have been stressed at slaughter and its meat will be dry and firm.)
+* Myoglobin browns the longer it is exposed to oxygen.